UCLALibrary/research-tips/_posts/2020-04-01-wire-spring-update.md

       </div>
       <div class="col-sm-12 col-md-6">
           <p>WI+RE has a new tutorial on <a href="https://uclalibrary.github.io/research-tips/google-scholar/" target="_blank">Using Google Scholar</a> and includes topics like advanced search, quotes and exact phrases, and accessing articles.</p>
+          <p>This tutorial has already received a 5-star editoral review on MERLOT!
+This project was authored by Royson Lin, Kian Ravaei, and Xinyi(Alex) Yan, and made possible by the contributions of Giselle Burns, Taylor Harper, Renee Romero, and Doug Worsham.</p>
+          <p>Would you like to see more Google Scholar tips?
+Let us know!</p>
       </div>
     </div>
 </div>

-This tutorial has already received a 5-star editoral review on MERLOT!
-This project was authored by Royson Lin, Kian Ravaei, and Xinyi(Alex) Yan, and made possible by the contributions of Giselle Burns, Taylor Harper, Renee Romero, and Doug Worsham.

-Would you like to see more Google Scholar tips?
-Let us know!

 ## Peer-Reviewed Materials